Jennifer Coolidge: Public image

 Coolidge is widely considered a gay icon, often impersonated by drag queens, with Coolidge noting in 2021 that she surrounded herself socially with gay men and women from a young age.
 Coolidge has also long been vocal about her support for the LGBTQ+ community.

 Coolidge was included on Time's "The 100 Most Influential People of 2023", and was featured on the magazine cover for the issue.
 She also hosted the 2023 Time 100 gala.
 In February 2023, Coolidge was named Woman of the Year by Harvard's Hasty Pudding Theatricals.

 Personal life

 Coolidge dated Swedish model Rafael Edholm in the 1980s, living together in New York and attending acting classes.
 She later dated comedian Chris Kattan.
-She has never been married or had children.

 In 2005, after having visited New Orleans up to ten times a year over ten years, Coolidge purchased a house there, which was featured in some of the interior scenes in The Beguiled (2017).

 Her charitable work and activism includes supporting AIDS assistance and animal rights.
-Coolidge tries to follow a plant-based lifestyle but also eats fish.
+Coolidge tries to follow a plant-based lifestyle.
 Coolidge was crowned PETA's "Vegan Queen" in 2023.
 She has also adopted a dog named Chuy that was rescued from a meat factory in Korea.